KenKundert/engfmt/README.rst

    '1.42 GHz'
    >>> to_eng_quantity('1.4204GHz', prec=4)
    '1.4204 GHz'

+Specifying *prec*=4 should give 5 digits of precision (you get one more digit of precision that the number you specify for precision).
+Thus, the valid range for *prec* is from 0 to around 12 to 14.

 Passing *None* as values in *set_preferences* returns the preferences to their default values: